PROFILE

 Following intense diplomatic efforts by the

-U.S. and other parties, the fourth round of
+United States and other parties, the fourth

-period of 20 days from July-September 2005, with
+over a period of 20 days from July-September

-a recess period in August.
-Discussions were
+2005, with a recess period in August.

-parties agreeing to a Joint Statement of
+a Joint Statement of Principles.
+In the

-of verifiable denuclearization of the Korean
+verifiable denuclearization of the Korean

 Peninsula in a peaceful manner.
 The D.P.R.K. for